-Leyla: Good idea.
+Leyla: A good idea.

 Yahya: And the chairs and desks are good.
-We can move them and we work in groups.
+We can move them to work in groups.
 I think the bookcase is very small, but we have many books.

 Leyla: Yes, you are right.

 As a follow-up activity, you can ask your students to tell each other what they like and dislike in their own classroom.